 - Q When is drug therapy recommended for bladder cancer?

-- Q How is upper-tract bladder cancer treated?
+- Q How is urinary diversion used to treat bladder cancer?